foliant-docs/foliantcontrib.customids/README.md

-# Сustom heading IDs for Foliant
+# Сustom heading ID's for Foliant

-customids preprocessor lets user define custom identifiers for each heading.
+CustomIDs preprocessor lets user define custom identifiers for each heading.
 These custom ID's can be used later to create short links to a specific parts of any page.

 ## Installation